element-hq/element-web/README.md

 ### End-to-End tests

-See the README.md in `matrix-react-sdk` how to run the end-to-end tests.
+See [matrix-react-sdk](https://github.com/matrix-org/matrix-react-sdk/#end-to-end-tests) how to run the end-to-end tests.

 Translations
 ============